 This is a great and very fair question!
 A professional DJ should do more than just hit “play” on a playlist.
 The DJ is a big part of your event and it’s an important decision that might call for more than simply price shopping.

 First of all, your DJ often ends up becoming your de-facto wedding planner.
 We have even done weddings where the bride introduced Brendan to their guest and referred to him as “their wedding planner”.
 Your DJ is also your MC, so they will be making all of the important announcements as the day progresses and basically have control of your entire timeline.
 A good DJ will consult with you on the best times to do what, and the pitfalls of poor timing/ spacing of events throughout the day.
 He or she will also be experienced enough to know the ideal order to conduct things like cake cutting, or photos, or calling guests to the buffet, which will maximize efficiency.
 Take advantage of your DJ’s expertise to help you build out a timeline that works for everyone, including your vendors.

 Your DJ should also have a great mic voice, as they will be doing introductions, making announcements, and encouraging guests to party when it’s time to dance.
 So, they need to be able to read the energy in the room and sense when it’s time to change things up.
 In terms of music, they should be educated in a large range of genres to suit all ages of people in attendance.
-They should be willing to let the bridge and groom dictate the direction and flow of the event, and not insist on doing things their own way.
+They should be willing to let the bride and groom dictate the direction and flow of the event, and not insist on doing things their own way.
 They should also take requests from guests when appropriate.
 In terms of personality, they should be jovial, responsible, and diplomatic.
 Your DJ should dress and act in a professional manner.